Commissioning Specialist Homelessness Services for Outcomes

 FACS commissions Homelessness Services to deliver a range of services which help people experiencing, or at risk of, homelessness to achieve safe and stable housing.

 Over the period 2018 to 2023, FACS will be implementing a commissioning approach to contracting homelessness services, which means:

 - shifting the focus from the services a provider offers to the outcomes they achieve for their clients by having agreed outcome measures and data to track these

-- using data to inform continuous improvement to meet client needs.
+- using data to inform continuous improvement to meet client needs

 The transition to commissioning for outcomes will be underpinned by these principles:

-- collaborative, transparent design and implementation
+- Collaborative, transparent design and implementation

-- clarity on the role of homelessness services
+- Clarity on the role of homelessness services

-- ongoing capability development for homelessness services
+- Ongoing capability development

 What has happened so far?